ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 (/scratch/alice/conda-stage-grWA/myjupyter) [alice@{{ site.devel.name }} ~]$
 ```

-**Please, be patient the first you do this**, because _all_ of the environment has to be packaged up into a "tarball" that is saved to cache, which is a step that only has to be done once per environment.
+**Please, be patient the first you do this.**  This is, because _all_ of the environment has to be packaged up into a "tarball" that is saved to cache, which is a step that only has to be done once per environment.
 If you don't have dependency **[conda-pack]** already installed, it is also automatically installed the first time.
 Next time, both of these steps are skipped an only the much quicker "extracting" and "unpacking" steps take place.

-To convince ourselves that everything now run off the local disk, try this:
+To convince ourselves that, at this point, everything runs off the local disk, try this:

 ```sh
 (/scratch/alice/conda-stage-grWA/myjupyter) [alice@{{ site.devel.name }} ~]$ command -v python